anjuhasz/writingchallenge/Challenge4/README.md

 # Challenge 4 - Re-pressurizing the Airlock Vacuum Chamber

-The following steps help you re-pressurize the Airlock Vacuum Chamber (AVC) staging area so that you can safely enter the SHM's interior.
+Re-pressurize the Airlock Vacuum Chamber (AVC) staging area according to the correct instructions so that you can safely enter the SHM's interior.

 Re-order the steps of the task sequence in the most logical way.
 Insert an acronym for the terms at their first occurrence in the text.
 Then, create a continuous string of the new acronyms in the proper order.